WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

 Great! Â So can we filter our application list to only display the app in the URI?

-Citrix [offers a bunch of &#8216;extensions&#8217;](https://docs.citrix.com/en-us/storefront/3-5/migrate-wi-to-storefront/receiver-extension-apis.html). Â Can one of them work for our purpose? Â This one sounds interesting:
+Citrix [offers a bunch of 'extensions'](https://docs.citrix.com/en-us/storefront/3-5/migrate-wi-to-storefront/receiver-extension-apis.html). Â Can one of them work for our purpose? Â This one sounds interesting:

 <pre class="lang:default decode:true ">excludeApp(app)
 Exclude an application completely from all UI, even if it would normally be included</pre>

-Can we do a simple check that if the application does not equal &#8220;CTX_Application&#8221; to exclude it?
+Can we do a simple check that if the application does not equal "CTX_Application" to exclude it?

 The function looks like this: